KospY/BasSDK/Components/ThunderRoad/Items/RevealDecal.md

 ---
 # Reveal Decal

 Reveal Decal is the script needed to spawn blood decals on weapons and props.
-The shader "ThunderRoad/Lit" is required for this, and requires a set up before Reveal starts working.
+The shader "ThunderRoad > ASshader - LitMoss" is required for this, and requires a set up before Reveal starts working.

 {: .tip}
 You can copy the material from the example weapons provided in the SDK, as they are set up with Reveal already.